pixie-io/blog.px.dev/content/blog/detect-monero-miners/index.md

 _[Source](https://github.com/pixie-io/pixie-demos/tree/main/detect-monero-demo)_

-Running this, we can already tell that `xmrig` stands out from the rest based on the register value alone.
+Running this, `xmrig` stands out from the rest based on the register value alone.
 We’re on the right track.

 ::: div image-xl